Connect with others who understand.

 What Is Hypersomnia?

 Hypersomnia means too much sleep.
-This sleep disorder can cause people to sleep too long and be excessively tired during the day.
+This sleep disorder can cause people to sleep too long and be extremely tired during the day.

 There are several types of hypersomnia.
 Idiopathic hypersomnia is a form that isn’t related to any other condition or caused by medication.
 Idiopathic hypersomnia is the type of hypersomnia most often confused with narcolepsy.